A new approach to the operator formalism for Gromov-Witten invariants of the cap and tube: Introduction

-In this paper, we give a new approach to the cap and tube theories which relies on some knowledge of the $\C^*$-equivariant GW-theory of the root stack $\mathcal{C}_{r,s}$.
+Our new approach to the cap and tube theories relies on some knowledge of the $\C^*$-equivariant GW-theory of the root stack $\mathcal{C}_{r,s}$.
 Here $\mathcal{C}_{r,s}$ is obtained by successively applying the $r$-th root and $s$-th root constructions along the divisors $0$ and $\infty$ respectively.
 Fortunately, the equivariant GW-theory of $\mathcal{C}_{r,s}$ has been studied in \cites{J1,J,MT1,MT2}.
 In particular, Paul Johnson in his PhD thesis \cite{J1} (see also \cite{J} for its publication version) gave an explicit operator formula for it.
 We then analyse the large $r,s$ behavior of Johnson's operator formula.
-It turns out that the operator formalism for the equivariant cap and tube theories naturally appear when we take suitable coefficients of Johnson's operator formula in the large $r,s$ limit.
+After some efforts, it turns out that the operator formalism for the equivariant cap and tube theories naturally appear when we take suitable coefficients\footnote{In \cite{TY}, it was shown that orbifold GW-invariants of $X_{D,r}$ (without large ages) are polynomials of $r$ when $r$ become sufficiently large and the constant terms give the relative GW-invariants of $(X,D)$.} of Johnson's operator formula in the large $r,s$ limit.
 We also analyse Johnson's operator formula in the non-equivariant specialization.
-By taking the large $r,s$ limit, we can then extend the operator formalism for the non-equivariant tube theory in \cite{OP1} to include negative contact.
-Using our generalized operator formula, we then explicitly compute the one-point function of the tube with negative contact.
+By taking the large $r,s$ limit, we can extend the operator formalism for the non-equivariant tube theory in \cite{OP1} to include negative contact.

+The explicit calculations in this paper also provide a new perspective on some known results in the literature.
+For example, in \cite{TY}, it was shown that for sufficiently large $r$ and $X$ a curve, stationary orbifold invariants of $X_{D,r}$ are independent of $r$.
+This result can be verified in the case of $\mathcal{C}_{r,s=1}$ using our explicit computation (see Remark \ref{rmk:indepofr}).
+In \cite{TY2}, it was shown that genus $g$ orbifold GW-invariants of $X_{D,r}$, as a polynomial of $r$ for sufficiently large $r$, has $r$-degree bounded by $\max\{0,2g-1\}$.
+This result can also be verified for $\mathcal{C}_{r,s=1}$ using our explicit computation (see Remark \ref{rmk:r-degbd}).
+Actually, in our special case, the computation in Section \ref{sec:opeqv} shows that the coefficients of such $r$-polynomials can be determined from the Hodge integrals in the moduli space of curves, which might be of independent interest.

 In order to give a more detailed account of our results, we need to introduce some notations.